GuoweiaaZhang/BDC/README.md

 # ⚙️ ADC
-🛠️ This repository provides the official implementation of the paper
+🛠️ This repository provides the official implementation of the paper.
-**"                                                                      "**.
+**"ADC"**.

 # 🔗 Data link
 The datasets used in this project can be accessed from the links below.